anAcc22/another_graph_editor/README.md

 ## Configuration

-In addition to the light/dark themes, there are two sliders available for adjusting the *node radius* and *line thickness* at discrete intervals.
+In addition to the light/dark themes, there are three sliders available for adjusting the *node radius*, *line thickness*, and *edge length* at discrete intervals.
+Your configuration will be preserved across refreshes.

 > [!NOTE]
 > As the node radius changes, the font size is scaled accordingly to maintain readability.